 Drinking in Prague

 The Czech Republic drinks more beer per capita than any other country in the world.
-That translates into cheap prices for brews which can be acquired at a local bar for as little as $1.40 and even less in a grocery store.
+That translates into cheap prices for brews which can be acquired at a local bar for as little as 28 Kč and about 12 Kč in a grocery store.
 Don’t worry if you’re not a beer drinker, wine and cocktails can also be found at exceptional prices in most bars around the city.

 We heartily recommend the following places when out and about in Prague.